dwightjack/wok-pkgs/packages/core/docs/README.md

 ## Usage example

-Here is a simple copy task with CLI flag support:
+Here is a simple copy task with CLI parameters support:

 ```js
 // gulpfile.js